 How do I apply?

-All programs except for Physician Assistant use our free online application.
+All programs except for Physician Assistant use our online application.
 Each program has different requirements for admission, so make sure you take a look at what is needed to apply for you specific program

 Do I have a dedicated admissions counselor?